magnars/optimus/README.md

   assets should be frozen. `false` disables the caching.

 - `minify-css`: Set to `false` to turn off CSS minification.

+- `optimize-css-structure`: CSSO performs structural optimizations, like merging blocks and removing overridden properties.
+Set to `false` to only do basic css minification.

 - `minify-js`: Set to `false` to turn off JavaScript minification.